techniq/layerchart/docs/src/content/components/MotionPath.md

 ---
-description: Animates an object along a specified path using configurable motion parameters such as speed, duration, and easing
+description: Component animates an object along a specified path using configurable motion parameters such as speed, duration, and easing.
 section: other
 layers: ['svg']
 related: ['components/Spline']